nicholas-leonard/slides/nvidiagtc2016.md

 Modify the script to do the following :

   1. take options from the command-line;
-  2. add Dropout or BatchNormalization between hidden layers;
+  2. add Dropout between hidden layers;
   3. write script to evaluate saved model on test set.

 Time : 10 min.